TestieTendie/TestieTendie/README.md

 🟢[Take bot item](https://steamcommunity.com/sharedfiles/filedetails/?id=2262433022): Shove bots to take their items.

-🔴[Mo'Zombies](https://steamcommunity.com/sharedfiles/filedetails/?id=2965124381): Doubles the max number of zombies alive (ONLY for the 14 original campaigns, NOT custom ones), adds 100 rounds to the LMG and triples Chainsaw fuel (All campaigns).
+🔴[Mo'Zombies](https://steamcommunity.com/sharedfiles/filedetails/?id=2965124381): Doubles the max number of zombies alive (on the 14 original campaigns, AND custom ones using the default director gauntlet/onslaught scripts), adds 100 rounds to the LMG and triples Chainsaw fuel (All campaigns).

 🟢[Autobunnyhop](https://github.com/TestieTendie/sm_bhop_disabled_by_default): Hold jump while strafe jumping to autobhop.